pognetwork/specification/specification/protocol/blocks.md

 ## Broadcasting Blocks

-Newley created blocks need to be published to all prime delegates.
+Newley-created blocks need to be published to all Prime Delegates.
-These then publish their decision (accept or deny the block) to all other prime delegates and a subset of non-prime representatives (gossip about gossip).
+These then publish their decision (accept or deny the block) to all other Prime Delegates and a subset of non-prime representatives (gossip about gossip).

 To learn more about delegates, check out our [page about them](../consensus/delegates.md)